balajiiyer/samosa/docs/source/index.rst

 License
 -------

-The project is licensed under the Apache license.
+The project is licensed under the GPL v2 license.